Day trading has the potential to keep you glued to the screen the entire day as you punch in and out of trades.

 POQ 2 might yield more net profits but it is actually less profitable and a lot harder, day in and day out.

-If you can increase my average profit per trade, all you have to do is increase my position size as your account grows.
+If you can increase the average profit per trade, all you have to do is increase the position size as the trading account grows.
 You do not need to trade more to make more money.

 How You Can Trade More Often